DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world6.md

 "<ruby>He<rt>Sid</rt></ruby> predicted that some strange phenomena is going to happen with world.
 That's why."

-Demoness claw, painted with black, pointed at Kay's sword.
+Demoness claw, painted with black, pointed at Kai's sword.

 "Sid left this sword behind.
 In anticipation to this situation, I've hidden this sword.